JoeyHendricks/python-benchmark-harness/README.md

 [![Couch Potato code in a lazy chair](/images/banner-with-text.jpg "Slow Potato Code")](https://github.com/JoeyHendricks/python-unit-level-performance-testing/blob/master/images/banner-with-text.jpg?raw=true)
 ---

 QuickPotato is a unit-level performance testing framework for the Python programming language.
-It enables its users to define helpful test cases which can help catch problematic performance bottlenecks in the early stages of the development life cycle.
+It paves the way for its users to define helpful automated test cases.
+Which can help catch problematic performance bottlenecks in the early stages of the development life cycle.

 ## How it works